Polytechnic University of Milan

-Established in 1863 by Francesco Brioschi, the Politecnico di Milano is the oldest university in Milan; inspired by German and Swiss polytechnic institutes, Brioschi founded the school in the hope of bettering Italy's scientific and technological progress.
+Established in 1863 by Francesco Brioschi, the Politecnico di Milano is the oldest university in Milan; inspired by German and Swiss polytechnics, Brioschi founded the school in the hope of bettering Italy's scientific and technological progress.
 By the 20th century, the school had gained international recognition thanks to its influential faculty and a strong emphasis on largely modernist principles.

 The university is made up of two central campuses in Milan, the Bovisa and Leonardo, where the majority of the research and teaching activities are located, as well as other satellite campuses in five other cities across Lombardy and Emilia-Romagna.
 The university’s central offices and headquarters are located in Città Studi’s Leonardo Campus, active since 1927.

 Since its foundation, the Politecnico di Milano provides a diverse selection of graduate programs.
 Of its 40,000 students, about 8,000 are international from more than 100 countries.
 The university also has established partnerships with several other institutions around the world, including ETH Zurich, TU Delft, and the Massachusetts Institute of Technology.
 As of 2024, the Politecnico di Milano had an acceptance rate of 28%.

 The Politecnico di Milano is considered one of the leading technical universities in Italy and in Europe, and is consistently ranked as one of the best schools for architecture, design and engineering in the world.
-According to the QS World University Rankings for the subject area 'Engineering & Technology', it ranked in 2022 as the 23rd best in the world; It also ranked 7th worldwide for design, 12th for civil and structural engineering, 9th for mechanical and aerospace engineering and 7th for architecture.
+According to the QS World University Rankings for the subject area 'Engineering & Technology', it ranked in 2026 as the 20th best in the world; It also ranked 6th for architecture, 7th worldwide for design, 14th for civil and structural engineering and 14th for mechanical and aerospace engineering.
 In 2024, SCImago Institutions Rankings listed the school 6th for architecture and amongst the top fifty schools for engineering in the world.

 Some of the most notable alumni and professors from the school include Nobel laureate Giulio Natta, engineer, inventor, and aeronautical pioneer Enrico Forlanini, astrophysicist Amalia Ercoli Finzi, novelist Carlo Emilio Gadda, musician Demetrio Stratos, and architects Renzo Piano and Aldo Rossi.